 - Ensure videos, images, or any other multimedia files include captions and audio descriptions

-Accessible websites mean that a wide array of those living with some form of disability are far more likely to enjoy a website and everything it has to offer.
-But they are also (usually) quicker to load, offer a better user experience, and are adequately optimized for SEO.
-With that in mind, here are some of the human-related and SEO benefits to boosting a web accessibility:
+Accessible websites mean that a wide array of those living with a disability are far more likely to enjoy a website and everything it has to offer.
+Accessible websites are also (usually) quicker to load, offer a better user experience, and are adequately optimized for SEO.
+With that in mind, here are some of the human-related and SEO benefits to boosting a website’s accessibility:

 As previously established, a vast proportion of the global population experiences some accessibility issue or another.
-So, failure to ensure websites are accessible could result in them missing out on an entire section of society that otherwise their brand could easily engage with.
+Building an inaccessible client site could cause the client to miss out on an entire section of society that their brand could easily engage with otherwise.

-Catering to specialized needs isn’t just an act of generosity; it’s also good for your or your client’s bottom line.
+Catering to specialized needs isn’t just an act of generosity; it’s also good for your and your client’s bottom line.

 Improve the website’s usability

-As you go about making the site more accessible, you’ll most likely find that you’ll enhance its general usability, which works wonders for improving the user experience.
+As you make the site more accessible, you’ll likely find that you enhance its general usability, which works wonders for improving the user experience.

 This will most likely include: